davidlavy88/autonomousNAO/README.md

 Description of the most important files used in this project:

-COM.py : Calculates center of mass for a picture with a red ball.
+COM.py : Calculates center of mass for a picture with a red ball. <br />
 Contour.py : Calculates the contour of a red ball using HSV thresholding ContourErr.py : Calculates the contour of a red ball, applying error metrics (specified in the report). circle.py : Calculates the contour of a red ball using minimum enclosing circle method.